mitsuhiko/platter/docs/quickstart.rst

     $ virtualenv venv
     $ ./venv/bin/pip install platter

-It's recommended to install platter into it's own virtualenv as it has it's own dependencies that might otherwise interfere with your system.
+It's recommended to install platter into its own virtualenv as it has its own dependencies that might otherwise interfere with your system.
 However all packages build with platter are themselves created in a separate virtualenv.